 This fully customized vocational assessment analyzes the individual’s complete work history, including teaching experience, educational background, specialized certifications, and transferable skills.
 It also considers stated interests, hobbies, and functional limitations to ensure that any alternate employment recommendations are both realistic and sustainable.

-In combination with formal aptitude and interest testing, we identify three to five direct-entry occupations that align with the individual's abilities, qualifications, and gainful wage requirements.
+In combination with formal aptitude and interest testing, we identify direct-entry occupations that align with the individual's abilities, qualifications, and gainful wage requirements.
 Each recommended role is supported by region-specific labour market research to validate local availability and support future job search planning.

 Medical and Functional Screening Assessments